-DLNR NEWS RELEASE: State and Kauai county release Kalalau trail safety videoPosted on Aug 7, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: State and Kauai county release Kalalau trail safety videoPosted on Aug 7, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (LIHUE, KAUAI) – The Kalalau Trail in the Na Pali Coast State Wilderness Park is likely the most heavily used hiking trail in Hawaii.
 An estimated 500,000 visitors and residents use the spectacular trail each year.
 Sandwiched between the ocean and the towering cliffs of the Na Pali Coast, the trail is widely featured in guide books, on travel websites and in blogs.

 “There’s little doubt the Kalalau Trail is one of the crown jewels of the entire system of Hawaii State Parks,” said Dan Quinn, administrator of the DLNR Division of State Parks.
 “Due to its immense popularity, hikers often arrive at the trailhead without having made the proper preparations for what ultimately is a pretty tough trek, especially for beginning hikers,” Quinn went on to say.